 Whether you choose to be a full-time, part-time or casual worldschooling family, Worldschooling is unique to the individuals.
 What it looks like in one family can be completely different from what it looks like in another.
 Worldschooling is about creating an incredible lifestyle, perfectly tailored to your family’s needs, to your children’s learning styles, and your interests.

 We recently interviewed a group of experienced worldschooling families and asked them to share what Worldschooling is to them.

 Be sure to subscribe to our channel to stay up to date with any new questions we answer. work, and educate your children.

 Leanne Heggie – Cake and Eat It 3

 It’s the freedom to learn every step of the way.
-Not necessarily within any type of classroom or learning environment, just learning through life.
+Not necessarily within any classroom or learning environment, just learning through life.
 And the people that we meet.

 Martha Nieset – Mom and Kid Travels

 I see world schooling as basically using the world as part of our education.
-So, learning from the world in the ways that we travel, and the people that we meet, the cultures we come across.
+So, learning from the world in the ways we travel, and the people we meet are the cultures we come across.
 So making that an integral part of how we learn and what we learn about.

 Sarah De Santi – The 5 World Explorers

 Taking the world as your school, as your classroom.
 When you take every experience of your day, in a new country, as a learning experience.